ICTU/quality-time/docs/USAGE.md

 ![Login dialog screenshot](screenshots/login_dialog.png)

-> Currently, you can only use your "Canonical LDAP name" as username and not your LDAP userid.
-Please contact your system administrator if you don't know your canonical LDAP name.
+> You can either use your canonical LDAP name as username or your LDAP user id.
+Please contact your system administrator if you don't know your LDAP credentials.

 After hitting "Submit" you should be logged in.
 The menubar shows your username.